Streaming Working Memory

 maskStreamTags

-to hide memory updates from users - The agent will maintain relevant user info between interactions, even when the original messages containing that info are no longer in context.
+to hide memory updates in text-stream mode - The agent maintaining relevant user info between interactions in both modes

 Advanced use cases